Charles Lee (general)

-Lee moved to North America in 1773 and bought an estate in western Virginia.
+Lee moved to British America in 1773 and bought an estate in western Virginia.
 When the fighting broke out in the American Revolutionary War in 1775, he volunteered to serve with rebel forces.
 Lee's ambitions to become Commander in Chief of the Continental Army were thwarted by the appointment of George Washington to that post.

 In 1776, forces under his command repulsed a British attempt to capture Charleston, which boosted his standing with the army and Congress.
 Later that year, he was captured by British cavalry under Banastre Tarleton; he was held by the British as a prisoner until exchanged in 1778.
 During the Battle of Monmouth later that year, Lee led an assault on the British that miscarried.
 He was subsequently court-martialed and his military service brought to an end.
 He died in Philadelphia in 1782.